 Beverly Porter was born in Calgary, Alberta and grew up in Vancouver.
 By age 19, she had completed the requirements for both the ARCT and LTCL pedagogy diplomas.
 She studied at the Banff School, and with Soulima Stravinsky at the Music Academy of the West in Santa Barbara, California.
 This was followed by studies with Albert and Clifford Poole in Toronto.
 Beverly and her family moved to Kingston Ontario, where she obtained a Bachelor of Music at Queen's University.
 Her composition teachers were Clifford Crawley and David Keene.
 She continues to compose and teach piano in Kingston.

-Teresa Richert (b.
-1964) grew up in the Vancouver area.
+Teresa Richert grew up in the Vancouver area.
 She began piano lessons at age four and has since earned Associate Diplomas in Piano Performance, Piano Teaching, Theory and Composition from the Royal Conservatory of Music.
 She also holds Bachelor of Science and Applied Science degrees from Simon Fraser University.
 She studied composition with Stephen Brown at the Victoria Conservatory of Music.
-An award-winning composer of piano and vocal music, she also writes for orchestra, chamber ensembles and other solo instruments.
+An award-winning composer of piano and vocal music, she has also written for orchestra, chamber ensembles and other solo instruments.
 Teresa retired from teaching in June 2016 but continues to compose and present workshops for teachers and students.

 Joanne Bender Joanne (Elligsen) Bender was born in 1950 and grew up on a farm near Stratford, Ontario.
 She received her ARCT in Piano Performance, B. Mus.from Wilfrid Laurier University in Waterloo and M. Mus. in composition from University of Toronto.
 Joanne is an active piano teacher, adjudicator, ensemble and church musician in Waterloo, Ontario.
 Her students have won many awards both locally and provincially.
 Her piano pieces have been published by CFMTA, Royal Conservatory of Music, and Canadian National Conservatory of Music.
 Joanne is passionate about music and its importance in the community.
 She received the Laurier Centre for Community Music award in 2011.